View Details Explore Now →

 The best type of life insurance depends on your individual circumstances and goals.
 Whole life insurance offers lifelong coverage and cash value accumulation, while term life insurance is more affordable for covering specific obligations.
 Second-to-die policies are often used to cover estate taxes.

-How often should I review my life insurance policy?
+How often should I review my life insurance Policy?

-You should review your life insurance policy at least annually and whenever there are significant life events, such as marriage, divorce, birth of a child, or changes in your financial situation.
+You should review your life insurance Policy at least annually and whenever there are significant life events, such as marriage, divorce, birth of a child, or changes in your financial situation.
 Ensure your beneficiary designations are up-to-date.

 Are life insurance proceeds taxable?

 Generally, life insurance proceeds are income tax-free to the beneficiary.
 However, they may be subject to estate taxes if the policy is included in the taxable estate.
-This can be avoided by using an Irrevocable Life Insurance Trust (ILIT).
+This can be avoided by using an Irrevocable life insurance Trust (ILIT).

 Sarah Jenkins